Skip to main content

 Once verified, you're ready to go!

-Please Note: If you have internal DNS on your network, you will need to add these CNAME records there too, otherwise accessing the links sent from emails internally on your network will not work due to how the internal DNS handles the personally branded links.
+Please note: If you have internal DNS on your network, you'll need to add these CNAME records there too.
+Otherwise, accessing the links sent from emails internally on your network won't work due to how the internal DNS handles the personally branded links.

-Next, take a look at configuring and enforcing single sign on.
+Next, take a look at configuring and enforcing Single Sign-On (SSO).

 Did this answer your question?